harness/developer-hub/docs/continuous-integration/use-ci/run-tests/set-up-test-intelligence.md

 #### Test Globs

 You can override the default test globs pattern.
-For example, if the default is `*_test.py` or `test_*.py`, you could override it to any other pattern, s uch as `.test.py`.
+For example, if the default is `*_test.py` or `test_*.py`, you can override it with any other pattern, such as `.test.py`.

 #### PYTHONPATH